 2. Attribute leadership.
 This is when you double down on a single attribute—you’re known as the best for one aspect or use case.
 Zappos did it with customer support.
 WP Engine used speed.
 Copytesting is the only audience intelligence tool that’s 100% focused on copy.

 You cannot own the same attribute or position that your competitor owns; you must seek out another attribute.
 Don’t play the game of category leaders.
 Find an opposite attribute that allows you to play off the leader.

 Obviously, some attributes are more important to customers than others.
 You must try to own the most important attribute.

 3. Be the preferred provider.
 This is the “more doctors smoke Camels” and “dentist-recommended toothpaste” type of differentiation.
 Tylenol has been doing the “#1 Doctor Recommended Brand” for decades.

-Can you become the preferred tool/service of a particularly influential segment?
+Can you become the preferred tool/service of a particularly influential market segment?

 4. Heritage.
-History has the power to make your product stand out.
-It can be a commanding differentiator because there’s a natural psychological importance to having a long history, one that makes people secure in their choices.
+History has the power to differentiate your product.
+It can be a commanding force because there’s a natural psychological importance to having a long history, one that makes people secure in their choices.

 Levi’s built America.
 Red Wing Shoes were the primary suppliers for the U.S. Army during both World Wars.
 Pizza “like your grandma made it” comes from Sicily.

 5. Leadership.
 While people love underdogs, they usually bet on winners.
 Consumers love a leader.
 It feels safer to choose Optimizely over a smaller A/B testing tool.
 Optimizely is the leader, after all—there must be a reason for it!